Residence Life Policies

 Any misuse, tampering, or destroying building safety equipment jeopardizes residents' safety and should be reported immediately to Campus Safety or a Residence Life staff member.
 Fire equipment includes, but is not limited to, room and hallway smoke detectors, exit signs, fire alarms, breaker panels, fire extinguishers, etc. Students are reminded that removing batteries or obstructing smoke detectors is a violation.
 Residents found in violation of this policy are subject to disciplinary action.
 Report any problems with fire equipment to Campus Safety or a Residence Life staff member.

 Furniture belonging to the College may not be removed from lounges or residence hall rooms except in accordance with the procedures stated under FURNITURE REMOVAL.
 Residents are responsible for the damage, loss or theft of residence hall furniture.
-Furniture designed for the purpose of indoor use should not be placed in outside areas.
+Furniture designed for the purpose of indoor use should only be used outdoors at the discretion of the Residence Life and Housing staff.
 Residents may bring in additional furniture but are prohibited from removing College furnishings from their rooms except as described in Furniture Removal above.
 Additionally, all other College furnishings must remain in their assigned location.
 This requirement also prohibits residents from "swapping" College-provided furnishing with other residents.
 Charges may be assessed at any time during the year for furniture that is missing or has been moved without approval from the Residence Life staff.
 At check-out, room furniture should be returned to original positions.

 Residents may host student or non-student guests overnight in their rooms with the expressed permission of their roommates.
 In designated residence halls, overnight guests of the opposite sex are prohibited and must vacate between the hours of 3 am and 10 am.
 Residents are afforded this privilege with the understanding they will make responsible decisions regarding their behavior, which includes respecting the rights of roommates and other hall residents.
 Roommates or other hall residents who believing their rights are being violated or they are being imposed upon should first discuss the matter with the other party.
 If this does not lead to a resolution of the problem, residents should contact their RA or AC.